 The program organizes a series of seminars throughout the academic year, and provides contacts for students to get advice, support and sometimes research money to pursue work in this area.

-The program does not offer a degree, so prospective students should apply through specific departments.
-The departments of Psychology, Philosophy, Anthropology, Economics, Political Science, Psychiatry and Biology are the most involved in the program.
+The program does not offer a degree or a certificate, so prospective students should apply through specific departments.
+The departments of Psychology, Anthropology, Ecology & Evolutionary Biology, Economics, Political Science, Psychiatry, and Philosophy are the most involved in the program.